woocommerce/woocommerce-rest-api-docs/source/includes/wp-api-v2/_index.md

                 "last_month",
                 "year"
               ],
-              "description": "Report period."
+              "description": "Report period.",
+              "type": "string"
             },
             "date_min": {
               "required": false,
-              "description": "Return sales for a specific start date, the date need to be in the YYYY-MM-AA format."
+              "description": "Return sales for a specific start date, the date need to be in the YYYY-MM-AA format.", "type": "string"
             },
             "date_max": {
               "required": false,
-              "description": "Return sales for a specific end date, the date need to be in the YYYY-MM-AA format."
+              "description": "Return sales for a specific end date, the date need to be in the YYYY-MM-AA format.", "type": "string"
             }
           }
         }